It's another great topic for Saturday Night Genealogy Fun (but I might be biased)!

 • I don't actually know whether Sarah (Lippincott) Armstrong's parents were alive in 1900.
 I don't have death dates for either of them.

-• All of my ancestors on my mother's side of the family were still in the Russian Empire in 1900, and I have been unable to find a single one of them in the 1897 census.
+• All of my ancestors on my mother's side of the family were still in the Russian Empire in 1900, and I have been unable to find a single one of them in the 1897 revision list.
 The closest record to 1900 I have found for an ancestor on that side is for my great-great-grandfather Gershon Itzhak Nowicki; he appears in a 1904 or 1906 (I can't find it right now to check) voter list, living in Porozovo, Grodno Gubernia (now Porazava, Belarus).